 African Americans contribute over one trillion dollars in discretionary spending to the U.S. economy, in spite of the wealth gap that exists.
 What contributes to this disparity and how can the black community be economically empowered?
 Part 2 of a discussion with Trabian Shorters, Founder & CEO of the BMe Community.
-(Part 2 of 2)
+Click here for part 1 of Economic Empowerment.

 See a partial transcript of this interview below:

 Traynham: What are the policy barriers, if any, that should be broken to be able to raise the awareness within the community?

 Shorters: Yeah, so number one, we don´t think about poverty in terms of assets.
 We think about it in terms of income.
 Poverty is not a function of income.
 Poverty has always been a function of assets, right?

 Traynham: Assets meaning a house, or whatever the case may be?

 Shorters: Assets meaning things that appreciate in value, so it´s your home, it´s your stocks, it´s your bonds if you´re invested in that.
 It´s anything that goes up in value.